migueldeicaza/MonoTouch.Dialog/README.markdown

     To be used as "buttons", pass a delegate for this.
   * StyledStringElement
-    Similar to StringElement but allows for the Font, TextColor, and BackgroundColor to be set on a per-cell basis.
+    Similar to StringElement but allows for the Font, TextColor, images and accessories to be set on a per-cell basis.
   * MultilineElement
     Derives from StringElement, used to render multi-line cells.
   * RadioElements (to provide a radio-button feature).